denisacostaq/StyleCode/index.md

 **Decision:**

-If dynamic allocation is necessary, prefer to keep ownership with the code that allocated it.
-If other code needs access to the object, consider passing it a copy, or passing a pointer or reference without transferring ownership.
-Prefer to use `std::unique_ptr` to make ownership transfer explicit.
+If dynamic allocation is necessary, prefer to keep ownership with the code that allocated it(as the [RAII](http://en.cppreference.com/w/cpp/language/raii) principle say, with smart pointers).
+If other code needs access to the object, consider passing it a copy, or passing a pointer or reference without transferring ownership, in some cases transferring ownership is ok( eg: the factory pattern can(and should in most cases) return an autorelease(`std::unique_ptr`) object),.
+Use `std::unique_ptr` to make ownership transfer explicit too.
 For example:

 ~~~cpp
 std::unique_ptr<Foo> FooFactory();
 void FooConsumer(std::unique_ptr<Foo> ptr);
 ~~~

-Do not design your code to use shared ownership without a very good reason.
-One such reason is to avoid expensive copy operations, but you should only do this if the performance benefits are significant, and the underlying object is immutable (i.e. `std::shared_ptr<const Foo>`).
+Do not design your code to use shared ownership without a very good reason, [RAII](http://en.cppreference.com/w/cpp/language/raii) principle is a good reason.
+Other good reason is to avoid expensive copy operations, but you should only do this if the performance benefits are significant, and the underlying object is immutable (i.e. `std::shared_ptr<const Foo>`).
 If you do use shared ownership, prefer to use `std::shared_ptr`.

 Do not use `scoped_ptr` in new code unless you need to be compatible with older versions of C++.
 Never use `std::auto_ptr`.
 Instead, use `std::unique_ptr`.